 Game fishing techniques – the basics

 The main techniques used in game fishing are fly fishing, spinning and worm fishing.
 Different rods, reels and tackle are used for each technique.
-The info below will give you an idea about how to start fishing, or explain a bit about the type of fishing you might have seen other people doing, but the best advice we can give you is to join an angling club, seek advice from a local tackle shop, or visit a stocked trout fishery, where the owner will often be very willing to help and may have tackle for hire.
+The information below will give you an idea about how to start game fishing, or explain a bit about the type of fishing you might have seen other people doing, but the best advice we can give you is to join an angling club, seek advice from a local tackle shop, or visit a stocked trout fishery, where the owner will be very willing to help and often have tackle for hire.

 Spinning: This technique uses a flashing metal spinner or a wooden or plastic lure which either floats on the surface or dives to the bottom.
 The spinner/lure is pulled through the water to imitate a small fish or other creature that some species of game fish eat or attack.
 Spinning is easy and simple to get into.
 You don’t need much time or tackle to go spin fishing and a short spin fishing rod and small reel, along with a few spinners are an inexpensive, lightweight and simple way to get into fishing.
-Remember that some fisheries will only allow fly fishing, others will allow spin fishing in designated areas, or if on a river spinning is allowed only when the water levels are high or the river coloured with sediment.
+Remember that some fisheries and angling clubs will only allow fly fishing, others will allow spin fishing in designated areas, or if on a river if spinning is allowed then it is sometimes only permitted when the water levels are high or the river coloured with sediment.

 Worm fishing: A simple method, that can be very effective for trout and grayling.
 It is also a great method for beginners.
 It involves using a live earthworm on a hook, with a few small ‘split shot’ weights attached on the line to weigh it down.
 The worm is usually drifted down the river on the current, or if in a lake a heavier weight is used to help with casting and to anchor the bait to the bottom.
-Note that some fisheries will only allow fly fishing, others will allow worm fishing in designated areas, or if on a river only when the water levels are high or, if it is coloured with sediment.
-One thing to note is fish can be very hard to unhook when using worms, as they swallow the bait, so strike quickly if you feel a bite.
+Note that some fisheries and angling clubs will only allow fly fishing, others will allow worm fishing in designated areas, or if on a river only when the water levels are high.
+One thing to note is fish can be tricky to unhook when using worms, as they swallow the bait, so strike quickly if you feel a bite and use barbless hooks.

 Essential kit: As well as basic tackle you’ll need a landing net to safely bring your fish on to the bank or unhook them in the water.
 It’s important to carry a pair of long-nosed forceps (which are lightweight pliers) to remove the hook from a fishes mouth.
 It’s a good idea to wear sunglasses or some other type of eye protection and polarised sunglasses make it easier to see the fish you are trying to catch.
 A hat, waterproof jacket and shoes are a good idea too.